 .jpg or .jpeg

-It is important to notice which domains are being used when researching informational websites.
+3. Learn about Domains.
+It is very helpful to notice which domains are being used when researching informational websites.

 Click here to learn more about domains, why they were created, and identify some different ones (.com, .us, .biz, .gov).
 As you read through the information, identify which ones might be the most reliable for specific kinds of information.